Privacy Policy

 6.2 Information about ACCESS Usage

-For accounting and reporting purposes, ACCESS collects information about how its users utilize ACCESS services and ACCESS-allocated resources.
+For accounting and reporting purposes, ACCESS collects information about utilization of ACCESS services and ACCESS-allocated resources.
 Usage information about ACCESS-allocated resources is collected initially by individual Resource Providers and may also be stored by those providers.

-Users should be aware that the privacy of these data is limited as a practical matter.
-These data are available to other members of the project to which the utilization is charged and, depending on the specific resource, may also be viewed or inferred by other users of that resource.
+Users should be aware that the privacy of these data are limited as a practical matter.
+These data are available to other members of the ACCESS-allocated project to which the utilization is charged and, depending on the specific resource, may also be visible to other users of that resource (e.g., in job submission interfaces).
+ACCESS routinely shares usage information with authorized funding agencies and researchers.
+ACCESS usage data is publicly available via the XDMoD portal (see https://xdmod.access-ci.org/).

 6.3 Information about Allocation Awards